 The Office of Personnel Management has issued the health insurance rates for federal employees for 2011.
-You can now check out the new FedSmith insurance premium calculator to help figure out the cost of your health insurance next year.

 Here is what OPM director John Berry has to say about the new rates: